xEyad/algo_visualizer/README.md

 # Building for web
 1. flutter build web --release --base-href /algo_visualizer/
 1. copy contents of build/web to docs/
-1. copy your index.html and rename it to 404.html
+1. duplicate your index.html and rename it to 404.html
 1. git push

 # references